influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 * Generic

-### Configuring a JWT Signature and OAuth 2.0 provider

-Configure the JWT signature and the OAuth provider to use authentication in Chronograf.

->**Note:**
 If you're using the [`--basepath` option](/chronograf/v1.4/administration/configuration/#p-basepath) when starting Chronograf, add the same basepath to the callback URL of any OAuth provider that you configure.

 ### JWT Signature

-A [JWT](https://tools.ietf.org/html/rfc7519) signature is required for all OAuth 2.0 authentication providers.
+Chronograf requires a [JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) signature for use with supported OAuth 2.0 authentication providers.

-To create a JWT signature, assign `TOKEN_SECRET` to a random string.
+To create a JWT signature, assign the `TOKEN_SECRET` environment variable to a random string.

 Example: